Transparency International School on Integrity

-The Transparency International Summer School on Integrity is a week-long series of lectures, seminars and workshops where students analyse corruption in different sectors and fields, reasons for its existence and its consequences, the desirability of transparency and other corruption-related topics.
-The aim of the Summer School is to provide student leaders from across the region with the opportunity to learn first-hand from experts in the field of anti-corruption.
+The Transparency International School on Integrity is a week-long series of lectures, seminars and workshops where students analyse corruption in different sectors and fields, reasons for its existence and its consequences, the desirability of transparency and other corruption-related topics.
+The aim of the School is to provide student leaders from across the region with the opportunity to learn first-hand from experts in the field of anti-corruption.
 The School seeks to provide students with peer-to-peer learning and an integrity-building platforms to connect international experiences of transparency and integrity to the existing situations in post-communist states.
-Participants of the Transparency International Summer School on Integrity learn about the causes of corruption and practical ways in which post-communist countries could become more transparent and accountable.
+Participants of the Transparency School learn about the causes of corruption and practical ways in which post-communist countries can become more transparent and accountable.

-The Summer School on Integrity consists of 3 modules: the public sector, the private sector and civil society.
-Each module consist of a theoretical analysis of corruption, its influence on different parts of society and how anti-corruption measures are implemented in practice.
+The School consists of 3 modules: the public sector, the private sector and civil society.
+Each module consists of a theoretical analysis of corruption, its influence on different parts of society and how anti-corruption measures are implemented in practice.